NickMcConnell/FAangband/docs/birth.rst

 Each character has a number of "experience points", which increases as the character defeats monsters and attempts new spells and uses new items.
 Characters also have a level, which is based on experience.
-The amount of experience required to gain a new level is dependent on the character race and class.
-Races and classes with more intrinsic benefits require more experience to gain levels.
 As the experience rises, so does the level, and as the level rises, certain other abilities and characteristics rise as well.

-All characters start at 0 experience and at the first level.
+In wilderness modes, different races start in different towns spread out across the world.
+Those that start in more dangerous areas will already have enough experience to be at a level above 1.
+In dungeon modes, all characters start at 0 experience and at the first level.

-Each character has some gold, which can be used to buy items from the shops in the town, and which can be obtained not only from selling items to the shops, but also by taking it from dead monsters and by finding it in the dungeon.
+Each character has some gold, which can be used to buy items from the shops in their hometown, and which can be obtained not only from selling items to the shops, but also by taking it from dead monsters and by finding it in the dungeon.
 Each character starts out with some gold, the amount of which is based on the character's social class (higher is better) and stats (less